AEPi-Zeta/Zeta-Wash/README.md

 #### Authentication

-To make sure that only you can modify the settings, turn on `Require pin for settings.` Then reload your page.
+To make sure that only you can modify the settings, turn on `Require pin for settings`.
+Then reload your page.

 On the bottom left, you should see a lock button.
 Click it, and it will ask you to set a pin.
 Set this pin.
 It should successfully set.
 Then, click the lock again and type in the pin you just set.
 Now you're able to change your settings again!